The Lucky Dragon

 In the opening credits, THE LUCKY DRAGON is titled, in English, "Unusually Lucky Person."
 This mistranslation of the title tells you everything you need to know about the next 90 minutes.
 The incredibly bad voice acting and the confusing translations of the script make this film practically unwatchable, in spite of the decent (if not great) animation.

 The difficulties of the already confusing plot are magnified by the listless, emotionless voices employed to translate this movie from Chinese to English.
 The female characters, in particular, sound like the absolute worst of B-movie actors.
-With this current English version it's impossible to imagine English-speaking families sitting through the movie without getting bored, confused, and annoyed.
+Given the current English version, it's impossible to imagine English-speaking families sitting through the movie without getting bored, confused, and annoyed.

 Families can talk about anime.
 How does this movie compare to other anime?